|Back to Main Print This Page Email to a Friend|

 The health care provider will inject a radioactive chemical called a gamma emitting tracer into a vein.
 This material collect mostly in the liver.
 It will then flow with bile into the gallbladder.

-If, after a certain amount of time, the gallbladder can't be seen, the doctor may give you a small injection of morphine, which can help to move the radionuclide into the gallbladder.
+If the doctor cannot see the gallbladder after certain amount of time, you may be given a small amount of morphine.
+This can help the radionuclide into the gallbladder.
 The morphine may cause you to feel tired after the exam.

 You need to eat something within a day of the test.
 However, you must stop eating or drinking 4 hours before the test starts.

-This test is very good for detecting acute infection of the gallbladder or blockage of a bile duct.
+This test is very good for detecting a sudden infection of the gallbladder or blockage of a bile duct.
 It is also helpful in determining whether there is rejection of a transplanted liver.

-It can also be used to detect long-term gallbladder problems and to see how well the gallbladder squeezes (contracts).
+The test can also be used to detect long-term gallbladder problems and to see how well the gallbladder squeezes (contracts).

 Afdahl NH.
-Diseases of the gall bladder and bile ducts.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 159.
+Diseases of the gall bladder and bile ducts In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 158.

 Wang DQH, Afdahl NH.
 Gallstone disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 65.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 65.